RecardoIT/Active-Directory-Setup-Administration/README.md

 ## Windows Server 2022: VM & AD Setup⚙️

 ## Objective
-This projects, aims to give a homelab enviroment inside of a virtual machine, allowing the user to create an active directory domain, as well as test various I.T related subjects, without an internal system being potentially harmed in the process.
+This GitHub project provides a homelab environment within a virtual machine, enabling users to set up an Active Directory domain and explore various IT-related tasks.
+It's designed to offer a safe testing space without risking damage to internal systems, making it perfect for learning and experimentation.

 ### Skills Learned
 - Active Directory Installation: Skilled in installing and configuring AD DS on Windows Server.